argilla-io/argilla/README.md

 <hr>
 <h3><a href="https://argilla.io/blog/launching-argilla-huggingface-hub/">Deploy on Hugging Face Hub</a></h3>
-HuggingFace Spaces don't have persistent storage and will automatically reset after 48 hours of inactivity, which means all the data within the Space will be lost.
-You can enable this via the Hugging Face Spaces settings.
+HuggingFace Spaces now have persistent storage, and is supported from Argilla 1.11.0 onwards, but you will need to manually activate it via the HuggingFace Space settings.
+Otherwise, unless you're on a paid space upgrade, after 48 hours of inactivity the space will be shut off and you will lose all the data.
+To avoid losing data, we highly recommend using the persistent storage layer offered by HuggingFace.
 <a href="https://argilla.io/blog/launching-argilla-huggingface-hub/"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png" width="100%"></a>

 <hr>